-The correlational analysis illustrated in Table 6 demonstrated that an increase in children's hope was associated with increases in the observed character strengths.
+Correlational analysis demonstrated that an increase in children's hope was associated with increases in the observed character strengths.
 More specifically, higher scores in hope were associated with higher levels of energy (Zest), perseverance toward goals (Grit), ability to regulate thoughts, feelings, and behaviors (Self-Control), an expectation that the future holds positive possibilities (Optimism), appreciation toward others (Gratitude), desire to seek out new things (Curiosity), and awareness of the feelings and motivations of others (Social Intelligence).